scindex/scindex/scindex.md

   - *Description*: Algorithms and strategies for optimizing power consumption, especially in battery-powered or embedded devices.
   - *Examples*: CPU Throttling, Sleep Modes

+- **C0599**: Provisional Resource Management Logic Item
+  - *Description*: A temporary holding category for Resource Management Logic items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: C06 - Time & Synchronization Logic
 _Manages time within the system, including synchronization with external time sources and logical clocks._